Garageland (song)

-"Garageland" is a song by English punk rock band the Clash featured as the final track for their 1977 debut album, The Clash.
+"Garageland" is a song by the English rock band the Clash featured as the final track for their debut studio album, The Clash (1977).

 The song was written by Joe Strummer as a response to music journalist Charles Shaar Murray, who, after a gig in 1976, wrote a review saying that they were "the kind of garage band who should be returned to the garage immediately".
 It also served as a declaration to their fans – and their new record company, with which they had signed a contract for £100,000 on 25 January 1977, – that they would still remain the same as they were before the signing.

 Writing and recording

 I never want that to happen.
 After our second gig a critic in New Musical Express wrote that we should be returned to the garage and locked in with a motor running so that we died.
 "Garageland" is about that.
 I was trying to say that this is where we come from and we know it, and we're not going to get out of our depth.
 Even though we've signed with C.B.S. we aren’t going to float off into the atmosphere like the Pink Floyd or anything.